Extensive

 long-term value generated through employee engagement and customer

 satisfaction.
-Social sensitivity, therefore, becomes both a strategic asset and
+Social sensitivity, therefore, becomes both a key resource and a

 Determining

-the metrics for corporate success remains a complex task.
-Financial indicators
+the metrics for organisational success remains a complex task.
+Financial

-such as profit, stock value, and market share provide only part of the picture.
+indicators such as profit, stock value, and market share provide only part of

-Equally important are qualitative measures, such as employee morale, customer
+the picture.
+Equally important are qualitative measures, such as employee

-loyalty, public image, and the company's social contributions.
-Some
+morale, customer loyalty, public image, and the company's social contributions.

 stakeholder feedback to assess overall performance.
 This balanced approach